 A compromise and release is final.
 As long as you signed the agreement voluntarily, workers’ comp judges usually won’t let you take it back—even if you end up needing more money later.
 So before agreeing to this type of settlement, make sure that your condition is stable and that either:

-The other type of settlement is a Stipulated Findings and Award.
-With this type of settlement, you and the insurance company agree on your disability rating and the amount of your benefits.
-You will receive biweekly payments rather than a lump sum—unless you can show a financial need for part or all of your benefits to be paid up front.
-This type of settlement is that your case can be reopened if your condition worsens within five years of your injury.
+If you settle your case with a stipulated findings and award, you and the insurance company will agree on the extent of your permanent disability and the amount of your benefits.
+You’ll receive biweekly payments rather than a lump sum—unless you can show a financial need for part or all of your benefits to be paid up front.
+This type of settlement has two advantages: